 - Centre your logo or face in the profile picture; the circular mask hides the corners of a square upload.

-- Design the profile banner so important text sits in the middle — the strip is wide and short, and edges can be trimmed on narrow viewports.
+- Design the profile banner so important text sits in the right-centre — the strip is wide and short, and the avatar sits over the lower-left.

-- Use the offline banner to advertise your schedule or socials; it is the first thing visitors see when you are not live.
+- Use the offline banner to advertise your schedule or next stream date; it is the first thing visitors see when you are not live.